vocdoni/docs/docs/protocol/entity-metadata.md

 Vocdoni specific keys (`vndr.vocdoni.key`) are represented as JSON objects.

-`WIP` Content-addressed data (hashes) with not specfic hash function are referenced using [Mulistream/Multicodec](https://github.com/multiformats/multistream).
+`WIP` Content-addressed data (hashes) with not specific hash function are referenced using [Mulistream/Multicodec](https://github.com/multiformats/multistream).
 They use the suffix `.hash`

 If there is a specific codec for the hash function (in case we want to provide multiple options to be resolved) it should be suffixed with its protocol `.http`, `.bzz`, `.ipfs` ...